kiebel/wp-teachpress/readme.txt

 === teachPress ===
 Contributors: Michael Winkler
-Tags: management, publications, enrollments, teachpress Requires at least: 2.8
+Tags: management, publications, enrollments, teachpress, university Requires at least: 2.8
-Tested up to: 2.9.1
+Tested up to: 2.9.2
-Stable tag: 0.40.0
+Stable tag: 0.80.0

 With this plugin you can easy manage courses, enrollments and publications.

 == Description ==
-teachPress is a powerful course and publication managment plugin, which is published under the terms of GPL-License.
+teachPress is a powerful course and publication managment plugin, which is published under the terms of GPL.
+The plugin is optimized for the needs of professorships and research groups.
 You can use it with WordPress 2.8.0 or higher.

+After the installation do the following things to configure teachPress: Firstly create a new page in WordPress und write `<!--LVS-->` in the textfield (html-mode) for creating the enrollment page or `<!--LVS2-->` for the course overview.
+That's it.
+I hope, that the normal using and configuration is self explanatory.

-New in Version 0.40.0: The plugin supports ISSN and now you can add images to publications.
-But, it's currently not possible to insert images directly from the WordPress Media Library, so you must insert the url manually.
-This bug would be fixed with the next release.
+Please note, that it's currently not possible to insert images directly from the WordPress Media Library to a publication, so you must insert the url manually.

-For more informations have a look in the FAQ, or see [here](http://www.mtrv.kilu.de/teachpress/).
+For more information see [here](http://www.mtrv.kilu.de/teachpress/).

 = Features: =
 * Publication management
-* Course management
+* Course management with enrollment system
 * Student management
-* Enrollments system with optional waiting lists
-* xls/csv-export
-* Print templates for attendance lists
+* xls/csv-export for course lists
 * Integrated search functions
-* Some shortcodes for an easy using in posts an pages
+* Shortcodes for easy using in posts an pages
-* **New**: ISSN support
-* **New**: An own widget for displaying books in the sidebar
+* Widget for displaying books in the sidebar

 = Supported Languages =